 - It doesn’t seem to harm lung capacity, and may even improve it.

-- It may be of some use in treating glaucoma, or it may be possible to derive a drug from marijuana for this use.
+- Hence, it may be of some use in treating glaucoma, or it may be possible to derive a drug from marijuana for this use.

 - It may help control epileptic seizures.

-- It also decreases the symptoms of a severe seizure disorder known as Dravet’s Syndrome.
+- This decreases the symptoms of a severe seizure disorder known as Dravet’s Syndrome.

 - A chemical found in marijuana stops cancer from spreading, at least in cell cultures.